‘The Møller Institute’ and ‘The Møller Centre’ are the trading names of Møller Institute Limited

 5. Cancellation by the Client

 5.2.
-If the Client cancels the Booking not less than 3 weeks prior to the Commencement Date the Client shall be liable to pay the Company the percentage of the Programme Fee set out below:
+If the Client cancels the booking 14 working days after enrolment, the Client shall be liable to pay the Company the percentage of the Programme Fee set out below:

 Notice Period Percentage of Programme Fee payable